oscarroyo4/UnknownMiner/README.md

 ### Description of the game

 My project is a Sidescroller plataformer where a player is a miner who moves forward to complete two levels.
+He can only jump 1 height but with the help of the pickaxe he can jump up to 3 blocks, you have to hit with it in the air in order to make this big jump.
+You can't move in mid air, only if you use the second jump so be carefull when you fall down.

 ### Controlls
  * A - Walk forward